-A Josef Hoffmann chair can be perfectly at home beside an Starck fireplace, and a Regency sofa will live very happily in the company of a Restoration-cabinet.
+A Josef Hoffmann chair can be perfectly at home beside a Starck fireplace, and a Regency sofa will live very happily in the company of a Restoration-cabinet.
 As for the woods themselves, they mostly mellow to one shade of brown or another and the greater the variety, the richer the effect.

 Good natural colours always go together.

-To reject a piece of furniture because it does not exactly “match” another, because it is of another period or made from a different wood, is to admit to being so conditioned by the uniformity resulting from the evils of mass-production as to be unable to appreciate the infinite variety that natural materials, skillfully exploited, can provide.
+To reject a piece of furniture because it does not exactly “match” another because it is of another period or made from a different wood, is to admit to being so conditioned by the uniformity resulting from the evils of mass-production as to be unable to appreciate the infinite variety that natural materials, skillfully exploited, can provide.

 When we speak of the “evils of mass-production”, we do not mean that such a system is necessarily evil in itself.
 Properly used, it can – and often does – provide excellent commodities at prices everyone can afford, whereas the made-to-order equivalent may cost a great deal more without actually being very much better in quality.

-The greatest evil resulting from mass-production is the attitude of mind, which not only accepts a degree of uniformity in the resulting products as a contingency, but actively resents any departure from the norm.
+The greatest evil resulting from mass-production is the attitude of mind, which not only accepts a degree of uniformity in the resulting products as a contingency but actively resents any departure from the norm.
 It is one thing to say, “I don’t mind fifty million Volkswagen all looking alike”.
-It is quite another to add, “I strongly object to a custom-built Rolls-Royce because it is different from all the Volkswagen, and even different from other Rolls-Royces”.
+It is quite another to add, “I strongly object to a custom-built Rolls-Royce because it is different from all the Volkswagen and even different from other Rolls-Royces”.

 No one says that, perhaps.
 But a great many people think it, privately, subconsciously.
-And when they bring their minds to bear on choosing furniture, they actually say something, mutatis mutandis, very like it.
+And when they bring their minds to bear on choosing furniture, they say something, mutatis mutandis, very like it.

-We know some people who spent many years and a great deal of money in assembling a collection of antique walnut furnitures.
+We know some people who spent many years and a great deal of money in assembling a collection of antique walnut furniture.
 They were discriminating, but they chose some very lovely pieces.
-They were obsessed with the idea of “matching up”, because they intended that all these pieces would ultimately furnish one splendid room.
+They were obsessed with the idea of “matching up” because they intended that all these pieces would ultimately furnish one splendid room.
 At last, the room in question was made ready, at a great deal more expense.
 It was provided with a “new” fireplace, and the re-decoration even included replacing the ceiling.
 The great day arrived and the precious articles stood reverently in position.

-Some days later, they came to INDOOR + with faces as long as Stradivarius violins.
+Some days later, they came to FORBELI/Home with faces as long as Stradivarius violins.
 We asked them what was wrong, and they told us the room looked terrible.
 Would we come and look at it, and do something – anything – to improve it ?
 We went, taking with us a small piece of modern art, entirely different in colour and in period from their walnut.